Updated: May 19, 2021

 How do you get the analysts to recognize/report a new category?

 Getting analysts to acknowledge a new category is like trying to sell ice to Eskimos.
 Analysts consider themselves the establishers of categories and are resistant to attempts by vendors.
 This is because most vendors try to establish self-serving categories that position themselves in the best light.
-The best category creators come up with a strong and legitimate way to categorize the market in a way that helps end user organizations make good decisions.
+The best category creators come up with a strong and legitimate way to categorize the market so that it helps end user organizations make good decisions.
 They avoid cutesy marketing names.
 They suggest categories that are broad enough to include at least a handful of vendors, but not so broad that “everybody” would be considered.
 Then, they embark on steady programs to gain adoption over time.